BBeese/Interview-Prep/README.md

 **BST (Binary Search Tree):** nodes connected by edges.
 Left node smaller than right.
 A node with no child is typically called a leaf node.
 [Twitter username validation]
 - Good for insertion
 - Good for searching

+When you meet a tree problem, ask yourself two questions: Can you determine some parameters to help the node know its answer?
+Can you use these parameters and the value of the node itself to determine what should be the parameters passed to its children?
+If the answers are both yes, try to solve this problem using a "top-down" recursive solution.

+Or, you can think of the problem in this way: for a node in a tree, if you know the answer of its children, can you calculate the answer of that node?
+If the answer is yes, solving the problem recursively using a bottom up approach might be a good idea.
+Credit to leetcode explore for ^
 ```python
 class Node (object):
   def __init__ (self, data):